Curly fries: Preparation

+The curly fry shape can also be produced with a spiral vegetable slicer or spiral scissors.

-ConAgra Foods, the company which produces Arby's curly fries, uses powerful industrial machinery such as spiralisers to turn whole potatoes into the curly fry shape.
-The curly fry shape can also be produced with spiral scissors.
-For the spiralisers, the potatoes are cleaned, then are propelled through a set of pipes at 60 miles per hour by water.
+Conagra, the company which produces Arby's curly fries, uses powerful industrial machinery such as spiralizers to turn whole potatoes into the curly fry shape.
+For the spiral vegetable slicers, the potatoes are cleaned, then are propelled through a set of pipes at 60 miles per hour by water.
 In the pipes, the potatoes are held in place and sliced by rotating blades, producing a spiral that has been found to go over two and a half feet long when stretched out.
 The fries are then blanched, dried, battered with a mixture with the seasoning inside, fried, frozen, and refried at the restaurant.